Beginners’ Buyer Guides

 - Driver type: DJ headphones use dynamic drivers, eg a mini-speaker.
 This gives you clarity, high SPL (Sound Pressure Level) and good bass response.

 - Connector type: this will be a jack plug.
 Jack plugs can come as ¼” or 3.5mm.
-Larger ones will be for equipment, smaller ones for devices such as iPods.
+Larger ones will be for equipment, smaller ones for portable devices such as iPods.
 DJ headphones will normally come with an adapter so you can use both.

 - Weight: Lighter headphones can be easier on the head for long sets; however heavier ones can be sturdier and long lasting.
 It’s best to find a pair of headphones with a good balance between the two.